jhoyland/MooDown/README.md

 Why did James Hoyland create *MooDown*?
 ~~~

-Question text can contain any standard markdown formatting for emphesis, lists etc. I cannot contain level 1 headings as this starts a new question.
+Question text can contain any standard markdown formatting for emphesis, lists etc. It cannot contain level 1 headings as this starts a new question.
 It can contain level 2 headings as long as they don't begin with the letters _ANS_ or _CLOZE_ as they have special meaning.

 The answer section is started by a second level header, the text of which must begin with _ANS_ (not case sensitive)